 The Highway Division is housed in one main garage, on a site that includes a fueling station for Town vehicles, a fenced storage yard, and a salt shed.
 The new salt shed was completed in 2010.
 Vehicle maintenance is also performed in the highway garage for the fleet of vehicles from PWD, Fire, Police and other Town vehicles.
 The garage is located on Turkey Hill Road in Central Merrimack.
 Although some piecemeal repairs have been made, the existing highway garage needs mechanical, structural and electrical upgrading (i.e. building siding upgrade, overhead door replacement, bathroom/locker room renovations, ADA code compliance needs, electrical panel upgrades, etc.).
-Indoor space for storing many of the vehicles in the garage is scarce and therefore most of the vehicles sit outside the building all months of the year, which is particularly problematic during the winter months.
-Additionally, the gas pumps need to be replaced in order to meet safety and fire suppression standards.
+Indoor space for storing many of the vehicles in the garage is scarce and therefore most of the vehicles sit outside the building all months of the

-Response to questionnaire by Richard Seymour, Director, November 2011; interviews December 2011 and January 2012.
+6 Response to questionnaire by Richard Seymour, Director, November 2011; interviews December 2011 and January 2012.